scootern917/penney_final_revisions/README.md

 Returns:

-- dictionary containing processed results in the same format as `process_all_decks`
+- Dictionary containing processed results in the same format as `process_all_decks`

 Functionality:
 - Creates output folder if it doesn't exist